 On this day in history, May 21st of 1986, Ralph Sampson hit one of the luckiest shots in NBA history.

 The setting was Game 5 of the Western Conference Finals between the Lakers and Rockets.
 The score was tied with one second left on the clock.
-The Rockets inbounded the ball to the 7’4″ Ralph Sampson, who awkwardly caught, twisted and shot a hail mary shot at the buzzer to end the defending NBA champions run in the 86 playoffs.
+The Rockets inbounded the ball to the 7’4″ Ralph Sampson, who awkwardly caught, twisted, and shot a hail mary at the buzzer to end the defending NBA champions run in the 86 playoffs.

-Sampson finished with 29 points (10-15 fg) and 5 rebounds.
+Sampson finished with 29 points (10-15 FG) and 5 rebounds.
 For the Lakers, Kareem had 26 points and 13 rebounds.